When can I remove private mortgage insurance (PMI) from my loan?

 Request PMI cancellation

-You can also make this request earlier if you have made additional payments to reduce the principal balance of your mortgage to 80 percent of the original value of your home.
+You can also make this request earlier if you have made additional payments that reduce the principal balance of your mortgage to 80 percent of the original value of your home.
+For this purpose, “original value” generally means either the contract sales price or the appraised value of your home at the time you purchased it, whichever is lower (or, if you have refinanced, the appraised value at the time you refinanced).

 There are other important criteria you must meet if you want to cancel PMI on your loan: